htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

     needed on other platforms.

-Reasonable defaults for all of these configuration variables will be found in the default configuration files inside a given platform’s binary distribution (except the ``RELEASE_DIR``, since the location of the HTCondor binaries and libraries is installation specific).
+Reasonable defaults for all of these configuration variables will be found in the default configuration files inside a given platform's binary distribution (except the ``RELEASE_DIR``, since the location of the HTCondor binaries and libraries is installation specific).
 With multiple platforms, use one of the ``condor_config`` files from either